namanbhandari1/capstone/README.md

     - Creating dummy columns for all the unique features in `Benefits` so users can select by those features
     - Added some columns from `PlanAttributes` to `Benefits` so users can select by those columns too

-- EDA:
+### EDA

 - \# of plans offered in 39 states
 - Avg. plan premium in 39 states
 - Distribution of monthly premiums for: Individuals and Tobacco Users

 ### Data Dictionary